Mobility Offer Allocations in Corporate Settings: Conflict Graphs

 \subsection{Example}

 Figure~\ref{fig:example} shows an example of a MOAP instance with two vehicles $V_1$ and $V_2$.
 It includes three mobility demands $A$, $B$, and $C$ with mobility offers $\set{A1, A2, A3, A4}$, $\set{B1, B2}$, and $\set{C1, C2, C3}$, respectively.
-The absence intervals of these offers are shown in Figure~\ref{subfig:absenceIntervals}.
-Note that demand $A$ demonstrates alternative appointment dates since the offers $A1$ and $A2$ require the same vehicle during different absence intervals.
+The journey intervals of these offers are shown in Figure~\ref{subfig:journeyIntervals}.
+Note that demand $A$ demonstrates alternative appointment dates since the offers $A1$ and $A2$ require the same vehicle during different journey intervals.
 The corresponding conflict graphs are shown in Figure~\ref{subfig:conflictGraph}.
 Circles represent nodes in the offer conflict graph.
 Conflict edges between two offers of the same demand are drawn using dashed lines.
-Conflicts related to vehicles with overlapping absence periods are drawn using straight lines.
-As indicated by the asterisk~$\ast$, the offers $A4$, $C3$, and $B2$ do not require any vehicles; thus, there are no vehicle induced conflicts in between them.
-For the offers which require a vehicle, we observe overlapping absence intervals between $A2$ and $C1$, $A3$ and $C2$, and $C2$ and $B1$.
+Conflicts related to vehicles with overlapping journey intervals are drawn using straight lines.
+As indicated by the asterisk~$\ast$, the offers $A4$, $C3$, and $B2$ do not require any vehicles. \redtwo{Thus}, there are no vehicle induced conflicts in between them.
+For the offers which require a vehicle, we observe overlapping journey intervals between $A2$ and $C1$, $A3$ and $C2$, and $C2$ and $B1$.
 Feasible selections, e.g., are $\set{A3, B1, C1}$ or $\set{A2, B2, C2}$.
 The demand conflict graph is indicated by background shapes which group nodes that correspond to the same demand.
 These three shapes form the nodes of the demand conflict graph.
+For example, the set of nodes $\set{A1, A2, A3, A4}$ in the offer conflict graph corresponds to the node representing demand $A$ in the demand conflict graph.
 There are two edges in the demand conflict graph which are indicated by the large dotted lines connecting the shapes.
+One edge connects the nodes corrsponding to the demand $A$ and $C$, another connects the demands $B$ and $C$.